 If you are interested in becoming a speaker, please contact the GDC Content Team.

-GDC attendees can expect access to a diverse array of talks aimed at supporting aspiring game devs and highlighting broader issues of social advocacy in the game industry through the GDC Advocacy Track, and beyond.
+GDC attendees can expect access to a diverse array of talks aimed at supporting aspiring game devs and highlighting broader issues of advocacy in the game industry through the GDC Advocacy Sessions and beyond.

 |Supporting Career Development|

-Through career development sessions and features and a new dedicated student program, a variety of content and networking opportunities are available for new graduates and those looking to start their career in games.
+Through career development sessions and features, GDC offers a dedicated Friday Only Expo Pass which includes a variety of content and networking opportunities available for new graduates and those looking to start their career in games.